 Referring visitors to other sites can be a reasonable move, but you need to understand if that’s hindering your business.
-Examine what’s attracting them to other sites and see whether or not you can provide that service or resource from your site.
+Examine what’s attracting them to other sites, and see whether you can provide that service or resource from your site.

 You want to put your site’s best face forward, so it’s helpful to get Google to recognize any substantial modifications and rank your pages accordingly.
 Recrawling allows Google to find the updates and display them with a deserving ranking in the SERPs.

 There are SEO monitoring tools to record the crawling behavior of search engine bots.
 Google Search Console lets you know the number of pages that Google has crawled.
 You can see the number of pages that Google crawls regularly for the last 90 days, which makes you aware if your SEO strategy is in play yet.

 Google has a crawl rate limit which contributes to the frequency and selection of page crawling.
 If crawling slows down your server speed, you can set the maximum number of times Google can crawl your site if the Googlebot is requesting to crawl it too many times per second.

 As long as you’re watching the crawling habits of Google, you can have confidence that your alterations are available in SERPs and for user satisfaction.

 Need help with your SEO, marketing manager?